gabekramirez/Game-Dev-Club-Club-Bot/README.md

 ### 1. Prerequisites

-- Send me (@ninwu) a DM on Discord about wanting to contribute and I will invite you to be a collaborator on this repo and send you the service account JSON.
+- Send me (@ninwu) a DM on Discord about wanting to contribute and I will invite you to be a collaborator on this repo and send you the service account JSON
 - Install the required software: [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) | [npm](https://docs.npmjs.com/cli/v9/configuring-npm/install)
-- Create a [Cloudflare](https://dash.cloudflare.com/login) account and login to it.
+- Create a [Cloudflare](https://dash.cloudflare.com/login) account and login to it
 - Make a copy of the Schools List Google sheet for testing and share it with editor access to `game-dev-club-club-bot@game-dev-club-club-bot.iam.gserviceaccount.com`

 ### 2. Clone the GitHub Repository